ruimp/ruimp.github.io/_posts/2020-09-18-notes-topology.md

 # Exercises

-These consist of solution to the problem from the boo *Topology Without Tears* by Sidney Morris.
+These consist of solution to the problem from the book *Topology Without Tears* by Sidney Morris.

 [Solutions](https://github.com/ruimp/topology/raw/master/exercises/exercises.pdf)